squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

 file sizes up to a whole number of 1024 byte blocks.
 If your filesystem uses larger blocks, then some "wasted" space is not accounted.
+  *Your cache has suffered some minor corruption and some objects have gotten lost without being removed from the swap.state file.
+Over time, Squid will detect this and automatically fix it.